csi-mj/CSI_new_web/API_TESTING_DOCUMENTATION.md

 ---

 ## Notes

+0. **Base URL:** Replace `http://localhost:3001` in all examples with the actual URL where your Next.js frontend is running.
+The API endpoints are served from the same Next.js application as your frontend.

 1. **Registration for Ongoing Events:** Online registration is always closed for ongoing events.
 Users must register on-the-spot at the venue if `try_on_spot: true` and spots are available.